graphgeeks-lab/graph-engineer-and-scientist-roadmap/graph-engineer/text/roadmap.md

-> We are assumming you already have some knowledge of computer science fundamentals
+> We are of the assumption you already have fundamental knowledge of computer science and data engineering.

-# Graph Data Engineer 2024
+# Graph Engineer 2024

+* Note: If you don't have fundamental knowledge of computer science and data engineering, we will strongly recommend taking a look at the [datastacktv roadmap](https://github.com/datastacktv/data-engineer-roadmap)

 * CS fundamentals
 	* Basic terminal usage [general recommendation]